rajoayalew/billBoard-HackGT/projectstory.md

 As of now, the website is only able to display static medical bill information pre-generated from a Python script on the “billBoard” for a specific test case.
 Our team is passionate about billBoard and hopes to create a working search function to retrieve dynamic data from the database and display it on the website in real-time.

 ## How we built it
-The billBoard website was built from a Bootstrap template with customized HTML/CSS, taking inspiration from Figma, Google Fonts API, and Coolors.co.
-JavaScript, Express.js, Node.js, and an SQL (SQLite) database were used in the backend.
+The billBoard website was built from a Bootstrap template with customized HTML/CSS and Javascript, taking inspiration from Figma, Google Fonts API, and Coolors.co.
+Express.js, Node.js, and an SQL (SQLite) database were used in the backend.

 Our team also built a Python script to automatically generate thousands of statistically-correct random numbers in order to imitate realistic user entries for the billBoard.